-Should Church Services Primarily Be For Evangelizing Non-Christians - Answers for Pastors- October 9
+Should Church Services Primarily Be for Evangelizing Non-Christians - Answers for Pastors - September 21

 Should Church Services Primarily Be For Evangelizing Non-Christians or Building Up Christians?